Updated July 6th, 2020

 New/Prospective applicants: All sessions are full and we are no longer accepting new applications from prospective students.

 Geographical considerations: Unfortunately, even though this is a virtual course, we are still subject to some geographical constraints, namely time zones.
 Course times (M – F 830a – 12p PST) were selected with students in the continental US/western hemisphere in mind.
 There is also group project work that will take place outside of class hours.
 We don’t want to dissuade students from further afield from participating, but we want to discuss with you before hand if you, for instance, live in a timezone radically different from the US.

 Is there availability?
 Will the sessions definitely run?

 Both programs are expected to run full.
-We are continuing to accept new applications and will update this page when we are at or near enrollment capacity.
+We are continuing to accept new applications for Sustainable Cities and will update this page when we are at or near enrollment capacity.
 Applications will be reviewed on a rolling basis and acceptance decisions made within 3 business days of submission.
 We are no longer accepting applications for Entrepreneurship and the Environment, which is full with no waitlist availability.

 What dates will the courses be offered?

 What is the time commitment?

 Classes will meet 8:30am to 12pm PST Monday – Friday.
 There is also approximately 20 hours of total group project work that will occur outside of class hours.
 Week 1 has approximately 5 hours of group project work.
 Week 2 has approximately 15 hours.
 It is not possible to miss a class session or any of the group work.